 — links to interaction with the product such as trial version, downloading from the AppStore etc.

-The choice of typefaces for headers and the background color should get under highly rigorous research and testing as the aspect of readability in header plays vital role.
-User has to be able to scan and percieve this basic information as fast as possible without any sort of additional effort.
-Otherwise you risk providing non-user-friendly interface.
+The choice of typefaces for headers and the background color should get under highly rigorous research and testing as the aspect of readability in header plays a vital role.
+The user has to be able to scan and perceive this basic information as fast as possible without any sort of additional effort.
+Otherwise, you risk providing non-user-friendly interface.

 The design concept for a news website presented above features the header including the title of the website as a central element of the composition, two active links to basic categories of publications, link to live mode and search field marked with a magnifier icon.